niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 df
 ```

-The table in `df` now contains all the catalog data available in [OBMC][obmc].
+The table in `df` now contains all the catalog data available in [OBMC](http://oracc.org/obmc).
 The Pandas library allows one to manipulate and slice the DataFrame in many different ways.
 For instance, one may select the relevant fields by creating a new DataFrame as follows:

 ```python
 df1 = df[["provenience", "period", "id_text"]]